 There are great benefits to being involved in your local business community and giving back.
 Supporting and encouraging start-ups, helping young people on their career or skills pathway, or sharing information and business knowledge with other local companies.

 It is very easy to join the Chamber.
-Please fill in the online form and pay by BACS , email the Chamber office for further details or phone 01273 517544.
+Please download, and fill in the form and pay by BACS , email the Chamber office for further details or phone 01273 517544.

 President: Mike Shorer, Mike Shorer Fine Jewellery